brian14708/wh-briefings/presidential-actions/2021-11/2021-11-15-executive-order-on-implementation-of-the-infrastructure-investment-and-jobs-act.md

 modified_time: 2021-11-15 15:14:56-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/11/15/executive-order-on-implementation-of-the-infrastructure-investment-and-jobs-act/
 published_time: 2021-11-15 15:14:55-05:00
-title: Executive Order on Implementation of the Infrastructure Investment and Jobs Act
+title: "Executive Order on Implementation of the Infrastructure Investment and Jobs\_\
+  Act"
 ---

 By the authority vested in me as President by the Constitution and the